• Home

 If you are just planning a self-guided walk in the reserve, you don’t need to pre-book your ticket.
 You can simply turn up on the day and buy your ticket at the information centre.

-If you would like to take a guided walk, you need to contact the reserve at least one day in advance to book the tour.
-You can contact them at reservaciones@reservasantaelena.org.
+If you would like to take a guided walk, you need to contact the reserve at least two days in advance to book the tour.
+You can contact them at reservaciones@reservasantaelena.org or via a form on their website.

 A guide is not mandatory for visiting the Santa Elena Cloud Forest Reserve.